 - Analyze samples

-- Design and execute laboratory testing according to standard procedures
+- Perform tests according to standard procedures

-- Make observations and record findings
+- Make observations

-- Operate sophisticated laboratory equipment including automated equipment and computerized instruments
+- Operate sophisticated laboratory equipment including automated equipment

-- Record all data and results with accuracy
+- Record all data and results

-- Maintain equipment and assist in ordering laboratory supplies
+- Maintain equipment

 - Follow all safety guidelines

-- Maintain a clean and orderly environment
+- Maintain a clean, organized environment

 - Discuss results of laboratory tests with physicians